FlorinBuffet/team01-budapest-projekt1-tic-tac-toe/README.md

 ### Language Switching
 - **Responsible Class**: `UserInterface`
-- **Text Storage**: Text messages are stored in a list of maps for different languages.
+- **Text Storage**: Text messages are stored in a map of maps for different languages.
 - **Current Language**: The current language is stored in the `UserInterface` class.
 - **Switching**: The language can be switched independently of the game logic.